raspberrypilearning/3D-scene/en/step_2.md

 ## Get inspiration

 You will create a 3D scene project that can be controlled using slider variables.
-The theme of the project, and the way that the sprites look and move, are up to you.
+You can decide the theme of the project, and the way that the sprites look and move.

 You can get ideas for your own project by investigating projects created by other people.